hk01data/carpark/README.md

-# How difficult is parking a car in Hong Kong?
+# How difficult to park a car in Hong Kong?

-Hong Kong Police Force has fined car owners who commit illegal parking.
-It looks like car owners having difficulties on finding space to park their cars.
+The Hong Kong Police Force has fined car owners who commit illegal parking.
+It seems car owners are having difficulties on finding space to park their cars.
 [HK01](https://www.hk01.com/) has a in-depth report.

 This repository is the map of car parking places.
 Data are collected on 2017-07-17.